How to Reverse Around a Corner

 Hi my name is Noel Gaughan; I’m the lead driving instructor of Intensive Courses at the driving school.
 Today we are going to do the reverse around the corner to the left.
 Now, when you’re doing the reverse around the corner to your left, bear in mind this is not a parking manoeuvre.
 The reason we do this is similar reasons we do the three point turn, it’s to get the car going the opposite direction.
 When you’re doing this, remember it’s not a parking manoeuvre.
-You are allowed up to one metre away from the curb at any one point, so just remember don’t go too close to the curb.
+In the days when this was in the test, you were allowed up to one metre away from the curb at any one point, so just remember don’t go too close to the curb.
 If you’re about to hit the curb you can always move forward a bit and correct, if you feel you’re going wide go forward again a bit and then correct.
-Don’t be afraid to correct your manoeuvres; don’t feel that because it’s going slightly wrong that you’re going to fail your test.
+Don’t be afraid to correct your manoeuvres.

 So, here we go.
 So what I am going to do is get into position, like I said before it’s reverse around the corner to the left, you always go from a major road to a minor road you don’t do the other way round.
 So whatever you do, go from a major road to a minor road.
 Don’t do it on a crossroads, it’s too dangerous, too many different roads coming into a junction.
 You’re going to do it on a T-junction, major road to a minor road.